 455.050.
 1. Any full or ex parte order of protection granted pursuant to sections 455.010 to 455.085 shall be to protect the petitioner from domestic violence and may include such terms as the court reasonably deems necessary to ensure the petitioner's safety, including but not limited to:

-(1) Temporarily enjoining the respondent from abusing, threatening to abuse, molesting, stalking or disturbing the peace of the petitioner;
+(1) Temporarily enjoining the respondent from committing or threatening to commit domestic violence, molesting, stalking or disturbing the peace of the petitioner;

 (2) Temporarily enjoining the respondent from entering the premises of the dwelling unit of the petitioner when the dwelling unit is:

 (a) Jointly owned, leased or rented or jointly occupied by both parties; or

 (b) Owned, leased, rented or occupied by petitioner individually; or

 (c) Jointly owned, leased, rented or occupied by petitioner and a person other than respondent; provided, however, no spouse shall be denied relief pursuant to this section by reason of the absence of a property interest in the dwelling unit; or